Hutchinsonj1/PRODUCTION1/README.md

 HOW TO RUN THESE APPS:

 English Thesaurus:
     Clone this repository to your favorite text-editor on your computer, save it in a New Folder.

-    Clone this repository to your favorite text-editor on your computer, save it in a New Folder.
 Open the repo you just cloned in your text-editor.

     Click on the 'English_Thesaurus.py' file